Table of contents

 Blossom End Rot results in dark, sunken lesions on the blossom-end of fruit.
 This is caused by calcium deficiency in the fruit.
 This deficiency could be caused by a number of things.
 Common causes are a) extreme fluctuations in soil moisture, b) large amounts of salts, and c) a soil that is very high in nitrogen.

 The juicy flesh can be red, white, or yellow.
 Indeed the thickness of the rind also depends on the variety.
-The watermelon fruit varies from 1 to 2 kg to 20 kg or even more more!
-However, the number of fruits per vine varies from 2 to up to 15.
+The size of watermelon fruit varies from 1 to 2 kg to 20 kg or even more!
+In addition, the number of fruits per vine varies from 2 to up to 15.

 Eating The Fruit